Quasi-sure essential supremum and applications to finance: Quasi-sure support and quasi-sure essential supremum

-The following lemma extends the results obtained on Borel measurable random variables by \cite[Lemma 4.3]{BN} and \cite[Lemma 2.2]{BC16} to $\Cc$-analytically measurable ones.
-It is obtained under the following assumption. \begin{assumption} The set $ \mbox{graph}(\Pc):=\{(\omega,P) \in \Omega \times \mathfrak{P}(\widetilde{\O}),\; P \in \Pc(\omega)\}$ is analytic. \end{assumption} \begin{lemma} Assume that Assumption \ref{anaone} holds true and let $\Cc\subset \Oc.$ If $X:\O \times \widetilde{\O} \to \R^d$ is assumed to be $\Cc$-analytically measurable, then $\supp[\Pc]X$ is a non-empty, closed valued and $\Cc$-analytically measurable random set. \end{lemma} \begin{remark} Choosing $\Cc = \Oc,$ the preceding lemma shows that if $X$ is $\Oc$-analytically measurable (and a fortiori Borel measurable) then $\supp[\Pc]X$ is a non-empty, closed valued and $\Oc$-analytically measurable random set.
-It is thus universally-measurable in the sense of \cite[Definition 14.1]{rw}, see \eqref{analyticset}. \end{remark} {\sl Proof of Lemma \ref{Dmeasurability}.} It is clear from its definition that for all $\o \in \O$, $\supp[\Pc]X(\o)$ is a non-empty and closed subset of $\mathbb{R}^d$.
-To prove that $\supp[\Pc]X$ is a $\Cc$-analytically measurable random set, we fix some open set $C \in \Cc$.
+\end{definition} We propose in Lemma \ref{Dmeasurability} an extension of the results obtained by \cite[Lemma 4.3]{BN} and \cite[Lemma 2.2]{BC16} on the measurability of the quasi-sure support of Borel measurable functions to $\Oc$-analytically measurable ones.
+This lemma is obtained under the following assumption on ${\rm gph} \,\Pc$ the graph of $\Pc$.
+This assumption will be used in almost all our results. \begin{assumption} The set $ {\rm gph} \,\Pc:=\{(\omega,P) \in \Omega \times \mathfrak{P}(\widetilde{\O}):\; P \in \Pc(\omega)\}$ is a nonempty analytic set. \end{assumption} \begin{remark} Assumption \ref{anaone} has become a standard in the quasi-sure financial literature.
+Here, we do not assume, as it is usually the case, that ${\rm gph} \, \Pc$ is a convex set.
+Apart from Assumption \ref{anaone}, no other assumption is made: $\Pc$ is neither assumed to be dominated by a given probability measure, nor to be weakly compact.
+This allows for various general definition for $\Pc,$ see \cite{Bart16} or \cite{BC16} for concrete examples of non-dominated settings where Assumption \ref{anaone} is satisfied as robust binomial trees or discretized $d$-dimensional diffusions. \end{remark} \begin{lemma} Assume that Assumption \ref{anaone} holds true and that $X:\O \times \widetilde{\O} \to \bar{\R}^d$ is $\Oc$-analytically measurable, then $\supp[\Pc]X$ is a nonempty, closed-valued and $\Oc$-analytically measurable set-valued mapping. \end{lemma} \begin{remark} The preceding lemma shows that if $X$ is $\Oc$-analytically measurable (and a fortiori Borel measurable) then $\supp[\Pc]X$ is a nonempty, closed-valued and $\Oc$-analytically measurable set-valued mapping.
+It is thus universally measurable in the sense of \cite[Definition 14.1 p643]{rw}, see \eqref{analyticset}.
+So, Lemma \ref{Dmeasurability} implies \cite[Lemma 4.3]{BN}. \end{remark} {\sl Proof of Lemma \ref{Dmeasurability}.} As $X$ is $\Oc$-analytically measurable, it is also universally measurable and $\supp[\Pc]X$ is well-defined.
+It is clear from its definition that for all $\o \in \O$, $\supp[\Pc]X(\o)$ is a {nonempty} and closed subset of $\bar{\R}^d$.
+To prove that $\supp[\Pc]X$ is a $\Oc$-analytically measurable set-valued mapping, we fix some open set $O \in \Oc$.
 Then, by definition of the support, we get that